Wandalen/wTools/module/core/former/Readme.md

 - **Contextual Flexibility**: The context associated with the former adds an additional layer of flexibility, allowing the former to adjust its behavior based on the broader circumstances of the object's formation.
 This is particularly useful when the forming process involves conditions or states external to the object itself.
 - **FormingEnd Callback**: The `FormingEnd` callback is a dynamic component that defines the final steps of the forming process.
 It can modify the storage based on final adjustments, validate the object's readiness, or integrate the object into a larger structure, such as embedding it as a subformer within another structure.

 These elements work in concert to ensure that the forming process is not only about building an object step-by-step but also about integrating it seamlessly into larger, more complex structures or systems.
-The `Former` framework, with its sophisticated management of storage, context, and callbacks, enables a highly flexible and reusable approach to object formation, making it ideal for scenarios where objects are part of nested or interdependent systems.

 ## Concept of Definitions